PennyLaneAI/pennylane/doc/development/deprecations.rst

 * The ``sampler_seed`` argument of ``qml.gradients.spsa_grad`` has been deprecated, along with a bug fix of the seed-setting behaviour.
-  Instead, the ``sampler_rng`` argument should be set, either to an integer value, which will be used to create a PRNG internally or to a NumPy pseudo-random number generator (PRNG) created via ``np.random.default_rng(seed)``.
+  Instead, the ``sampler_rng`` argument should be set, either to an integer value, which will be used to create a PRNG internally, or to a NumPy pseudo-random number generator (PRNG) created via ``np.random.default_rng(seed)``.
-  The advantage of passing a PRNG is that one can reuse that PRNG when calling ``spsa_grad`` multiple times, for instance, during an optimization procedure.
+  The advantage of passing a PRNG is that one can reuse that PRNG when calling ``spsa_grad`` multiple times, for instance during an optimization procedure.

   - Deprecated in v0.32
   - Will be removed in v0.33